7 Signs Of Low Potassium During Pregnancy

 The first step is working with your doctor or dietitian to identify the underlying cause of hypokalemia.
 Addressing those issues will hopefully resolve low potassium levels.

 For example, hypokalemia caused by severe morning sickness or HG can be treated by further addressing and treating this root cause.
 Or if a specific medication causes hypokalemia, work with your doctor to find an alternative medicine if possible.
+If you are having symptoms of hypokalemia, contact your doctor.

 the prenatal nutrition library app